shamsfk/EtherCard/README.md

 _Prepaid accounts can be and are used for the same purpose, the only value of EtherCard is in the retrival process itself and a specific purpose of it which symbolises a gift._

 ## How it works
-EtherCard Contract works in conjuction with EtherCard Client (https://github.com/shamsfk/EtherCardClient) that is available at https://ether-card.com.
+EtherCard Contract works in conjuction with EtherCard Client (https://github.com/shamsfk/EtherCardClient).

 1. Card's Creator specifies an amount of ether that will be attributed to the Card (Card's Value) and a special text message (Card's Text)
 2. Using random.org Client generates a pair of random keys (private):